Council service announcements in relation to COVID-19

 Masks must be worn in all Maternal and Child Health facilities.

-New parent groups are online.
+New parent groups are face-to-face (where possible).
 For Dads groups, please see the Dads of Moreland Facebook page for more information.

 For further information on Maternal and Child Health, you can call our team on 9240 1111 (select option 2).